FBI Biometric Database

 - access to customers’, employees’, or the employer’s personal or financial information other than which is customarily provided in a retail transaction; or

 - the authority to issue payments, collect debts, or enter into contracts;

 - involves contracts with defense, intelligence, national security, or space agencies of the federal government; or

 Immigration status: Colorado no longer has a state employment verification.
 Employers must comply with federal law.
 (See C.R.S. §8-2-122).

-Social media: Colorado employers may not suggest, request, or require that an employee or applicant disclose any user name, password, or any other information that provides access to the individual’s personal accounts or personal electronic communications devices.
-Employers also may not compel an employee or applicant to add anyone as a “friend” or to his or her list of contacts and may not require, request, suggest, or cause an employee or applicant to change his or her privacy settings associated with a social networking account.
-Finally, employers cannot discharge, discipline, or discriminate against any employee or applicant for refusing or failing to disclose such information.
+Social media: Colorado employers may not suggest, request, or require that an employee or candidate disclose any user name, password, or any other information that provides access to the individual’s personal accounts or personal electronic communications devices.
+Employers also may not compel an employee or candidate to add anyone as a “friend” or to his or her list of contacts and may not require, request, suggest, or cause an employee or candidate to change his or her privacy settings associated with a social networking account.
+Finally, employers cannot discharge, discipline, or discriminate against any employee or candidate for refusing or failing to disclose such information.
 A few exemptions exist related to conducting workplace investigations regarding compliance with applicable laws or the unauthorized downloading of the employer’s proprietary information (C.R.S. §8-2-127).

 Other: Colorado law prohibits employers from terminating an employee for engaging in any lawful activity off the premises of the employer during non-working hours.
 There are exceptions when such a restriction relates to a bona fide occupational requirement or is necessary to avoid a conflict of interest with any responsibilities to the employer or the appearance of such a conflict of interest (C.R.S. §24-34-402.5).